-The institution encourages the use of ICT tools to support and reinforce the delivery of resources in teaching-learning process.
+The institution encourages the use of ICT tools to support and enrich the delivery of resources in teaching-learning process.

-• Industry Connect Seminars, Guest lectures, Workshops on recent trends in core subjects for effective teaching

-- learning process. - Power-point presentations in teaching with LCDs and other ICT Tools like Microsoft Teams, Google meet, Zoom ,and WebEx with prior orientation on the above to the students. - Digital library to prepare effective presentations and enhancing research. - Google classroom and social media platforms used to manage and post course materials, quizzes, assignments to ensure green classrooms. - INFLIBNET, Digital library facility, Reprographic facility in General Library for the students - Free Wi-Fi facility for uninterrupted learning. - Lab manuals shared to students for an overview of the experiments well in advance. - Well-equipped computer labs for learning experience. - Seminar Halls with necessary Audio-Visual facilities. - Students motivated to complete SWAYAM, NPTEL courses to improve their skill set.
+- Industry Connect Seminars, Guest lectures, Workshops on latest developments in core subjects for effective teachinglearning process. - Power-point presentations in teaching with LCDs and other ICT Tools like Microsoft Teams, Google meet Zoom and WebEx with prior orientation on the above to the students. - Digital library to prepare effective presentations and enhancing research. - Google classroom and social media platforms used to manage and post course materials, quizzes, assignments, lab instructions to ensure green classrooms. - INFLIBNET, Digital library facility, Reprographic facility in General Library for the students - Free Wi-Fi facility to facilitate uninterrupted learning. - Lab manuals shared to students for an overview of the experiments well in advance. - Well-equipped computer labs to facilitate learning experience. - Seminar Halls with necessary Audio-Visual facilities. - Students motivated to complete SWAYAM, NPTEL courses to improve their skill set. - Training of Non-teaching staff in ICT facilities. - Data sets for effective learning by students and scholars.

 File Description Documents

-Provide link for webpage describing ICT enabled tools including online resources for effective teaching and learning process https://cmscollege.edu.in/sc/wp-content/uploads/2025/01/2.3.2_ECONTENTS.pdf
+Provide link for webpage describing ICT enabled tools including online resources for effective teaching and learning process http://cmscbe.com/wp-content/uploads/2024 /05/2.3.2 E-CONTENT.pdf

 Upload any additional information View File